 ARTIST COMMENTS

-I posed the question I started this article with in a private art group I belong to online to get honest feedback from other artists.
+I posed that same question, Can I take an artist’s images off their website or Google, use that artist’s copyrighted images along with the artist’s trademark or name to create an art kit /class to sell for profit and ship it out through the mail without having to ask the artist’s permission to do so?, In a private art group I belong to online to get honest feedback from other artists.
 Every artist that has responded to date is in strong disagreement with the judge’s fair use ruling on this case.
 The following are real comments from real artist's who do their best to earn a living selling their art.

 - "Absolutely not.
 Prior to using anyone’s work or name, you must have permission, particularly if you are planning to profit from their work – then you need to pay them.
 If it is not yours, you cannot use it." - Marian Nixon